 As a Company with almost 700 years of history, it is little wonder that there are a great many traditions stitched into the fabric of life as a Merchant Taylor.
-However, Merchant Taylors are not insular, and so over this time have played an active role within the growing City of London; from fostering close relations with monarchs, founding schools across the country and leading in moments of great political and social change, the Company’s legacy is broad and fascinating.
-As the Company grew out of the late medieval period, the Company's links to the Church were of great importance to members, especially as it began as a religious fraternity.
+Having played an active role within the growing City of London; fostering close relations with monarchs, founding schools across the country and leading in moments of great political and social change, the Company’s legacy is broad and fascinating.
+The Company grew out of the late medieval period, beginning as the Fraternity to St John the Baptist, thus links to the Church were of great importance to members.

-In order to ensure that the Company delivers on its ambitious aims to change people’s lives through philanthropy and education, Merchant Taylors’ works closely with the City.
 The relationship between the Company and the City is one of partnership.
-Primarily, the Company’s livery vote for both the Lord Mayor and Sheriffs annually, selecting to the role those candidates whose values champion a strong, inclusive and fair City of London.
-The Company must therefore continue to engage its members on City-wide matters and on the heart of their work: philanthropic good.
+Primarily, the Company’s livery vote for both the Lord Mayor and Sheriffs annually, selecting to the role those candidates whose values champion a strong, inclusive, and fair City of London for all.
+Therefore, the Company must engage its members in City-wide matters and the heart of their work: philanthropic good.
 Similarly, the City must continue to serve the communities of residents and workers within the City, championing fairness and a strong economic appeal to businesses.
-A key example of how the City Corporation is doing this, is through their Air Quality Strategy, which plans to improve air quality within the Square Mile in accordance to World Health Organisation standards.
-The Company has welcomed this news and is taking steps also to reduce its carbon footprint for a cleaner, greener London, some of which can be read here.
+An example of how the City Corporation is doing this is through their Air Quality Strategy, which plans to improve air quality within the Square Mile in accordance to World Health Organisation standards.
+The Company has welcomed this news and is taking steps also to reduce its carbon footprint for a cleaner, greener London.

 The Company's relationship with the Church has evolved through time.
-Once, a small chapel was housed in the Hall's Great Hall for members' use.
-Today, while the chapel has gone, the Company continues its patronage and ties to several churches and three services throughout the year allow members to participate in a more religious aspect of Company life.
+In the early years, there was a small chapel housed in the Company's Great Hall for members' use.
+Today, while the chapel has gone, the Company continues its patronage of several churches and there are three services throughout the year to allow members to participate in a more religious aspect of Company life.

 The Company patronises St Paul’s Swanley Village and St Helen Bishopsgate with ties to St Paul’s Cathedral continuing to this day.